 The government of Canada has taken temporary measures to protect its citizens against coronavirus (Covid-19).
 These have a major impact on travellers that want to travel to Canada on an eTA.
-Applying for an eTA is still possible, but first read which restrictions you need to keep in mind on this page.
-This article was updated on 12 November 2020.
+Applying for an eTA is still possible, but first read on this page which restrictions you need to keep in mind.
+This article was updated on 18 February 2021.

 Yes.
-As of 11 November, cases of coronavirus have been confirmed in 280,462 Canadians.
-10,748 casualties have also been confirmed due to Covid-19.
+As of 17 February, cases of coronavirus have been confirmed in 839,155 Canadians.
+21,439 deaths have also been confirmed due to Covid-19.
 Aside from controlling further spreading of the coronavirus within Canada, the government wants to prevent new cases by temporarily banning incoming travellers.

 Travelling with an eTA Canada is not possible in many cases due to the coronavirus (Covid-19)